 Gameplay Mechanics

 If Super Mario 64 established the blueprint for 3D platforming and Super Mario Sunshine experimented with water-powered traversal, Super Mario Galaxy rewrote the rules of movement entirely.
-Its defining innovation?
-Spherical level design and gravity-based traversal.
+One of the game’s greatest joys (and occasional headaches) is how gravity can flip expectations.

 Musical Composition